 The first thing to note about the Pigma harness is that it comes in many stunning colors!
-They have a fantastic tool on their website, so you can mix and match many colors for the body straps, back cross, and the padding to create a custom design.
+They have a fantastic tool on the product site, so you can see how mixing and matching different colors would look like.
+You can choose colors for the body straps, back cross, and the padding separately to create a stunning custom design.

 You can also buy matching collars and colorful bungee lines to have a complete set.